 Facial expressions are a key element in communication.
 They often communicate as much as the words we speak.
 This is why facial paralysis can be so devastating; it harms or takes away a vital mode of communication.
-If you or someone you love has experienced facial paralysis due to stroke, acoustic neuroma, or Bells palsy, treatment at the Institute for Advanced Reconstruction may be able to help.
+If you or someone you love has experienced facial paralysis due to stroke, acoustic neuroma surgery, Bell’s palsy, trauma, or other cause, treatment at The Institute for Advanced Reconstruction may be able to help.

 When impulses traveling along the facial nerves are disrupted, facial paralysis can occur.
-This condition, known as Bells palsy, is caused by inflammation of the facial nerve, which then swells inside the bony tunnel that surrounds it.
-Methods of Bells palsy treatment seek to relieve this pressure and restore the facial nerve’s ability to transmit messages to and from the brain.
+This condition, known as Bell’s palsy, is caused by inflammation of the facial nerve, which then swells inside the bony tunnel that surrounds it.
+Experts are uncertain regarding the exact cause of Bell’s palsy, although there is some evidence to support that it is due to a viral illness.
+Bell’s palsy is initially treated with anti-inflammatory and anti-viral medical therapy, and in some cases early surgical intervention will be recommended to relieve pressure around the nerve and restore the facial nerve’s ability to transmit messages to and from the brain.
+However, when the facial paralysis caused by Bell’s palsy does not resolve, advanced surgical techniques may be required to restore facial nerve function.